MichaelCastano/la_apiv3/README.md

 To be written

 # Building
-Use `php composer.phar install` to install all dependencies.
+Use `php composer.phar install` to install all dependencies.[Composer]

-Use `vendor/bin/propel sql:build` to generate sql maps.
+Use `vendor/bin/propel sql:build` to generate sql maps.[Propel]

 Use `vendor/bin/probel model:build` to generate the ORM-Objects.